dvanmosselbeen/dvm-docs/Programming/Python/Python3/python3.md

 ## IDE's

+IDE stand for Integrated Development Environment.
+Somehow, an IDE is comparable to an advanced text editor.
+The features an IDE have could have, depend of the IDE you use and for the language the IDE has been initially made for.
+An IDE can for example autocomplete code while you are typing.
+Most of the time it has a debugger integrated into it and some tools to speed up your programming workflow.

+An IDE is meant to be to make life of an programmer easier.

 ### Pycharm

 Pycharm is an awesome Python IDE.
 At my opinion, Pycharm is currently one of the best IDE's that is available on the marked for the moment.